Undergraduate Degree Programs

 World Civilizations Since 1600 | ||

-Additional Humanities courses for Florida residents: 1 | 6 | |
+Additional Humanities courses for Florida students: 1 | 6 | |

 Select 6 hours from the general education course offerings.
 Total hours must represent at least three of the following fields: Art, English (excluding composition), Foreign Language, History, Literature, Music Theory, Philosophy.
 2 | ||